aspose-cells/Aspose.Cells-API-References/english/go-cpp/ListObject/GetListColumns/_index.md

 ## GetListColumns function

-Gets ListColumns of the ListObject.
+Gets the ListColumn list of this table.

 ```go